DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-LouSamonte/README.md

  - I learned that there are Quantifiers (Existential and Universal) in Predicate Logic to set the Domain of Discourse.
  - Existential Quantifier (∃x): "there exist"
  - Universal Quantifier (∀x): "for all"
+ - We learned about the meaning ofpredicate logic.
+ - We also discussed what a quantifier is and its two types.
+ - I had a hard time understanding the statements including two types of quantifiers - universal and existensial.

+#Week 3
+- Sir taught us about the Rules of Inference.
+- In line with this, we talked about the meaning of an argument.
+- I had fun in distinguishing if an argument is valid or not.
+- We applied our previous learnings about logical connectives in proving if an argument is valid or not.
+- We can also use truth table by verfying if the argumant is a tautology.
+- We have learned that the validity doesn't depend on the truth of the premises.
+To remember this, he gave an example about Luis being a girl, which is obviuosly False, but the argument is still valid.

+#Week 4
+- We are alraedy talking about the meaning of a proof and a disproof.
+- We discussed several methods of proving theorems.
+- The first one is a direct proof where you assume that the first statement (p) is true, then prove that the second statement(q) is also true.
+- The second one is the proof by contraposition where you assume that the negation of q is true then prove that the negation of p is also true.
+- The next two are proof by Vacuous and Trivial.
+These two are easy to remember because they are patterned in the logical connective p → q.
+When p is F, p → q is automatically T (Vacuous), and when q is T, p → q is automatically T (Trivial).
+- I was really confused while studying this topic and I can't understand it immediately and need to have more examples.
+-

+#Week 5
+- This week, we continued the discussion of methods of proving.
+- The proof by contradiction was introduced to us.
+- This method of proving is different form the previous methods because it is not dependent on the format of implication.
+All you have to do is prove that the negation of the premise is T. If it is not then the original premise is T.
+- The combination of direct and direct proof is use in proof by Equivalence.
+- I am sometimes confused in which method should I use.
+- I am also confused in how should I prove that a statement is true by assuming that the other statement is true.
+- But sir told us a "tip": assign the goal and that is what you want to show.
+- We were also able to discuss Mathematical Induction in which at first, I am having a hard time to understand.